Neekyar/Leetcode/Medium/Maximum-Difference-Between-Node-and-Ancestor.md

 ```

 ## 2nd Approach : Top-bottom (pre-order DFS)
-We Keep track of the min and max value of the ancestor nodes as we visit each subtree.
+We keep track of the min and max value of the ancestor nodes as we visit each subtree.

 - update the curMin` and `curMax` value by checking the current node value
 - update `ans` value